 The Musicboard covers:

 - the round-trip travel costs as well as costs for accommodation, food, working and rehearsal space

-The following documents must be supplied, in English, using exclusively the application tool that can be accessed via the button at the end of this page:
+The following information and documents must be supplied, in English, using exclusively the application tool that can be accessed via the button at the end of this page:

 to be uploaded as mp3s

 - scans of certificate of registration or personal ID (front and back)